erisdll/Data-Structures-and-Algorithms/Algorithms/Searching Algorithms/Linear Search/Linear Search.md

 ## Algorithm:

-The algorith for linear search can be broken down into the following steps:

 - Start: Begin at the first element of the collection of elements.
 - Compare: Compare the current element with the desired element.
 - Found: If the current element is equal to the desired element, return true or index to the current element.